-The accounting policies adopted in preparation of the consolidated financial statements as at 31 December 2020 are consistent with those of the previous financial year, except for the adoption of new and amended IFRS and IFRIC interpretations effective as of 1 January 2020.
-The effects of these standards and interpretations on the Group's financial position and performance have been disclosed in the related paragraphs.
+The accounting policies adopted in preparation of the consolidated financial statements as at December 31, 2021 are consistent with those of the previous financial year, except for the adoption of new and amended IFRS and IFRIC interpretations effective as of 1 January 2021 and thereafter.
+The effects of these standards and interpretations on the the Group's financial position and performance have been disclosed in the related paragraphs.

-i) The new standards, amendments and interpretations which are effective as at 1 January 2020 are as follows:
+i) The new standards, amendments and interpretations which are effective as at 1 January 2021 are as follows: